seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 ```

 This program prints each of its arguments on a separate line, by sending
 each argument to the print server one at a time.
-We next need to create our CMakeLists.txt
-file for our program.

-Create `pkgs/print_client/CMakeLists.txt` for our client program:
+**Exercise** create `pkgs/print_client/CMakeLists.txt` for our client program:

 ```cmake
 /*-- filter TaskContent("vm-pkg-print_client-cmake", TaskContentType.COMPLETED, completion='buildroot login') -*/